MicrosoftDocs/visualstudio-docs/docs/code-quality/in-source-suppression-overview.md

 > [!NOTE]
 > You should not use in-source suppressions on release builds, to prevent shipping the in-source suppression metadata accidentally.
 Additionally, because of the processing cost of in-source suppression, the performance of your application can be degraded.

+::: moniker range="vs-2017"

 > [!NOTE]
-> If you migrate a project to Visual Studio 2017 or Visual Studio 2019, you might suddenly be faced with a large number of code analysis warnings.
+> If you migrate a project to Visual Studio 2017, you might suddenly be faced with a large number of code analysis warnings.
 If you aren't ready to fix the warnings, you can suppress all of them by choosing **Analyze** > **Run Code Analysis and Suppress Active Issues**.
 >
 > ![Run code analysis and suppress issues in Visual Studio](media/suppress-active-issues.png)

+::: moniker-end

+::: moniker range=">=vs-2019"

+> [!NOTE]
+> If you migrate a project to Visual Studio 2019, you might suddenly be faced with a large number of code analysis warnings.
+If you aren't ready to fix the warnings, you can suppress all of them by choosing **Analyze** > **Build and Suppress Active Issues**.

+::: moniker-end

 ## SuppressMessage attribute